YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 If the program was built and ran correctly, it will output dummy JSON data hardcorded into :code:`simple.c`, followed by the same data after having been decoded into a YottaDB variable and encoded back out of that variable.

-To verify that the JSON was persisted, run :code:`zwrite ^simpleJSON` in YottaDB, e.g. in a direct mode session: :code:`$ydb_dist/mumps -dir`.
+To verify that the JSON was persisted, run :code:`zwrite ^simpleJSON` in YottaDB, e.g. in a direct mode session: :code:`yottadb -dir`.
 For example:

 .. code-block::

-        $ $ydb_dist/mumps -dir
+        $ yottadb -dir

         YDB>zwrite ^simpleJSON
         ^simpleJSON("sub1","sub2")=9